-The mechanism used to substitute human-readable keys in a corbaloc URL must be tailored to the characteristics of the server, which could be either indirect persistent or direct persistent.

-In the case of an indirect persistent server, the task of substituting human-readable keys is performed by the locator service, which maintains a named key registry in the IMR for this purpose.

-Overview of the Indirect Persistence Case page 350 Registering a Named Key at the Command Line page 352 Registering a Named Key by Programming page 353 Using the corbaloc URL in a Client page 355
+Overview The mechanism used to substitute human-readable keys must be tailored to the characteristics of the server, which indirect persistent or direct persistent.
+In the case of an indirect persistent server, the task of su human-readable keys is performed by the locator service, named key registry in the IMR for this purpose. - In this section This section contains the following subsections: Overview of the Indirect Persistence Case page 733 Registering a Named Key at the Command Line page 735 Registering a Named Key by Programming page 737 Using the corbaloc URL in a Client page 739